Getting Started with Immuta's Request Application

 Domains are the foundation of federated governance in Immuta.
 They group related data sources and assign responsibility to the teams closest to the data.
 This structure decentralizes access decision-making while preserving enterprise-wide visibility and control.

-To set up your domain for a successful Marketplace implementation,
+To set up your domain(s) for a successful implementation of a request and approve workflow,

 Set user permissions strategically Assign users or groups with Manage Data Products permissions to create and publish data products from this domain.
-Users with Manage Data Products permission can also act as approvers for access requests when needed.
+Users with Manage Data Products permission can also act as approvers for access requests if needed.

 Tip: Add identifiers for sensitive data discovery and create domain-scoped data policies to align fine-grained access control with business requirements, such as masking PCI or restricting rows by location.

-By completing this step, you’re laying the foundation for a seamless Marketplace experience—empowering teams to manage their domains confidently while ensuring all governance actions remain fully auditable.
+By completing this step, you’re laying the foundation for a seamless experience—empowering teams to manage their domains confidently while ensuring all governance actions remain fully auditable.

 Learn more: Getting Started with Domains, Data Identification